blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 There are six schools of thought, called the Sadh-Darshanas (Six Schools).
 They are themselves grouped into three groups of two similar schools, as follows:

 1. Sankhya and Yoga
-2. Nyaya and Vaisheshika
+2. Nyaaya and Vaisheshika
-3. Mimamsa and Vedanta
+3. Meemaamsa and Vedaanta

 ### Template
 - Brief